2025

 The dog show in Des Moines is coming up this weekend; I think the weather will cooperate with a break on the snow for travel.
 It will be a cold weekend though.
 I'm kind of looking forward to it and kind of not.
 Looking forward to getting away for a bit and not looking forward because I'm being pessimistic about it being worthwhile.
 I am not confident that Oscar will win over Christine's boy, nor am I confident about Amber.
 With so much breakage to the hair on her head/face and not sure she will walk "like a champion", I do wonder if she has much of a chance beating what I assume will be Valerie/Kathy's girls and/or Daryl Martin.
 I guess we'll find out soon enough.

 2-16 Well hell, here it is Sunday of the Des Moines show weekend . . . . . and I'm NOT there! :( Forecast was for plenty of snow both here and even more so in Des Moines so I decided to stay home, but as it turns out there is next to nothing and I could've/should've gone.
 Dang it!!!
 Even with the uncertainty that Amber or Oscar would have done well enough to win any placement, it would have been interesting to see how Oscar especially would have done against Rocket, a puppy from Christine's breeding's.
 He is a couple of months younger than Oscar and cute enough, but does have the dark face like Skye does.
 That in my opinion would be his major downfall.
 I saw a video of him in the ring; he walked nice but did not do very well for the table exam.
 He's young so that's understandable.
 Anyway, with missing this show and looking at upcoming possibilities, it could be April or May before we have any to go to.
 This at least would give me time to work on my two and for Amber's head hair to grow out some more.
 Still have Penny here; haven't really sent out any "feelers" from previous applications I've gotten.
 I also thought about contacting Debbie Frye in Lincoln as she expressed interest in another female at some point when she and her daughter were here for Otie.
 I do need to get going as at 14 weeks, Penny does need her forever home.
-Piper will be kept and co-owned with Connie and I so that Connie has a Biewer to show.
+Piper will be kept and co-owned with Connie so that Connie has a Biewer to show.
 I hesitate with the idea of her going to her house to live because she definitely is my "pick of the litter", but with 4 others in the house I don't want or need another here right now.
 I'm also iffy on how well Connie will work with her as a show pup, not wanting her to treat her and coddle her as if she were a pet.
 I noticed that with how she dealt with Finn and even when I tried to "mentor" her about it she didn't seem very responsive.
 Even Connie needs some training on how to walk in the ring, holding the lead correctly, and how to stack and present the dog while it is on the table.
 All of this will need to be discussed before she takes Piper home.
 A few days ago, Kristen talked with me about taking charge of the planning of a baby shower for Emily and Karsen having called for information about a venue to have it at.
 She asked me to contact Emily for a firm date that she would like to have it so she could book the reservation.
 I called; no answer and then texted and STILL no reply!
 Once again, I JUST DON'T GET IT!!!
 When we visited with Matt yesterday he did get a text from Emily the day before on Valentines day with a few pictures of Karsen dressed for the holiday, so at least there's that for him.

 Though we didn't get as much snow as they predicted, we are in for a few days of frigid temperatures this coming week.
 Middle of February so I'm holding on to the fact that spring is on the way.